 What Does KYC Stand For in Crypto?

-Generally, KYC subsumes the collection and verification of the customer’s all means of identification, such as identity cards issued by the government, their physical address, phone numbers, email address, utility bills, bank statements, social security number, and so on.
-At times, the list of this personal information can be bothersome for your customers and users.
+Generally, KYC subsumes the collection and verification of the customer’s all means of identification.
+Such as identity cards issued by the government, address, phone numbers, email address, utility bills, bank statements, etc. At times, the list of this personal information can be bothersome for your customers and users.
 However, for firms and specifically for crypto exchanges, it is crucial to protect themselves from issues like money laundering, corruption, terrorism, and other illegal acts.

 Crypto exchanges must gather personal information from their customers.
 Besides, customers should comply with KYC requirements.
 It is to note here that the robustness of KYC processes vary across firms and jurisdictions.